Abubakar-doc/todolistapp/README.md

 ### Delete Task

 - **Remove Task from List:** Each task has a delete button which, when pressed, removes the task from the list.

+### Update Task

+- **Update Task in the List:** If a similar existing task is found during saving, it can be updated upon user command.

 ## Dependencies